BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/sub-processors.md

 Applicable Cloud Products

-All Applicable Cloud Products using Atlassian Intelligence
+All Applicable Cloud Products using Atlassian Intelligence or Loom AI

 |